 Not only can embracing eco-friendly practices allow you to reduce your carbon footprint, but it can also help to safeguard your health.
 After all, children who had PGE concentrations within the top 25% in their bedrooms exhibited at least a 100% higher likelihood of developing asthma and eczema, among other conditions.

 No one wants to be sick around the holidays, of course.
+You want to enjoy time with family, eat peppermint ice cream, and delight your loved ones with great gifts.
 But since yuletide celebrations can be rather wasteful, you might be able to literally give the gifts of eco-friendliness and good health if you follow these tips.

 Get Creative With Your Wrapping